Photograph: A statue of Saint Thecla in the gorge of Saint Thecla, Ma'loula, Syria. Photo credit: Bernard Gagnon | CC3.0, Wikimedia Commons.

 Mimi Haddad, Racism and Patriarchy—Twin Demons of Abuse.
 CBE International, Oct 22, 2019.

 Douglas A. Burton, Empress Theodora: Origins of Women’s Rights.
-Douglas A. Burton blog, Feb 5, 2020. a very readable blog post, well footnoted, shows how brilliant Theodora was in handling women’s issues in Roman law on matters of rape, property and wealth, prostitution, marriage, divorce, and criminal justice for women.
+Douglas A. Burton blog, Feb 5, 2020.
+A very readable blog post, well footnoted, shows how brilliant Theodora was in handling women’s issues in Roman law on matters of rape, property and wealth, prostitution, marriage, divorce, and criminal justice for women.
 With Emperor Justinian, her contribution to the Corpus Juris Civilis stands at the heart of Western legal tradition.

 Nancy Murphy, If I Were an Abuser, What Church Would I Want to Attend?
 Andrew J. Bauman, Mar 9, 2020.
 “A church that leans towards cheap forgiveness as genuine repentance, taking Jesus’ words on forgiveness, “I say to you, not seven times but seventy-seven times.”.
 Matthew 18:22) as a free pass to be a jerk.”